ElMassimo/js_from_routes/README.md

 ### Take this idea 💡

+While the original use cases where to generate code that targes a custom `ApiService`, it can be tweaked to [target jQuery](https://gist.github.com/ElMassimo/cab56e64e20ff797f3054b661a883646), or use it only to generate [path helpers](https://github.com/ElMassimo/js_from_routes/blob/master/spec/support/sample_app/app/javascript/requests/UserPreferencesRequests.js#L11-L15).

-There are plenty of opportunities for automatic code generation, such as keeping enums in sync between Ruby and JS.
+Also, there are plenty of opportunities for automatic code generation, such as keeping enums in sync between Ruby and JS.

 Let me know if you come up with new or creative ways to use this technique 😃